Upper West Side Employment Attorney | Upper West Side Business Litigation Attorney

 - Does not harm the public good.

-Wage and Hour Litigation on the Upper West Side NYC
+Wage And Hour Litigation On The Upper West Side NYC

-Employees often join together and then bring a collective action against an employer regarding wage and hour issues.
+Employees often join together and then bring collective action against an employer regarding wage and hour issues.
 In this way, employees can use one attorney in one powerful lawsuit.
-If your company is facing accusations concerning wage and hour issues, it’s important to obtain an Upper West Side employment attorney right away.
+If your company is facing accusations concerning wage and hour issues, it’s essential to obtain an Upper West Side employment attorney right away.
 We can also review your company’s current situation and help you maintain compliance with regulations.

-Workers’ Compensation Defense in New York
+Workers’ Compensation Defense in Manhattan

 Wrongful Termination Claims on the Upper West Side